UbiHome/esphome-native-api/documentation/docs/native_api/general.md

 # General

-The messaging protocol is based on protobuf messages, with
+The messaging protocol is based on protobuf messages.
+There is no signaling for switching between encrypted and unencrypted communication.

 ## Frame Format [^1]